By Drs. Les and Leslie Parrott

 You’ll also be setting a great example for your children of what a healthy marriage looks like.
 One of the best things you can do for your kids is to let them see the two of you loving each other well.
 And when they’re grown, they can emulate that in their marriages.

 If you two already have many common interests, then agreeing on what to do together should be a cinch.
 You’ll have a ton of options to choose from!
 If you both enjoy physical activities like biking or tennis, hit the trail or the court together once a week (or alternate, if you like both!).
 If the two of you are music buffs or love theatre, choose a show or performance to attend together every month (and in the meantime, kick back and listen to records together for a relaxing date night at home).

 It gets a bit tricker to find things to do together when you don’t share many interests, so you’ll really have to put your heads together to figure something out.
-The good news is that it’s not about what you have in common–it’s how you work with one another to find that common ground, or create something new in the process.
+The good news is that it’s not about what you have in common–it’s how you work with one another to find that common ground or create something new in the process.
 If you both want to find something relaxing to do on the weekends then why not invest in a boat where there are many used boats for sale in Fort Myers and other locations for you to both enjoy the relaxing waves of the sea and get that much-needed one on one time.
 However, if you want to get the blood pumping then maybe you would be more interested in doing couples tennis matches or trying rock climbing.

 First, make a list of each of your favorite hobbies, and sit down together to talk through each of them to gauge each other’s level of interest in the items on the list.
 Create a new list for the solutions you land on, and write those down.
 After that, talk through each item again until you’ve landed on one or two activities that you’d like to participate in together.

 Another way to approach this could be to ask each other, “If you could only do one thing in your free time from now on, what would it be?”
 Then, make the effort to get involved (as much as possible–even just a little) in one another’s top choice.